New York State Office of Temporary and Disability Assistance

+The New York State Office of Temporary and Disability Assistance (OTDA) is an agency of the New York state government.
+OTDA has wide-ranging responsibilities for the provision of income support, nutrition, energy, housing, and disability-related assistance to low-income individuals and families.
+The office has its headquarters in Albany.
+Along with the Office of Children and Family Services it is part of the pro forma Department of Family Assistance.

+The agency is responsible for programs and services involving cash assistance, including the state's Temporary Assistance for Needy Families (TANF) program and a state- and locally funded program for households ineligible for federal aid; the Supplemental Nutrition Assistance Program (SNAP); home energy assistance; child support enforcement; and the state supplementation program supplementing federal Supplemental Security Income.
+OTDA also makes the medical eligibility determinations for federal disability claims filed in New York.
+Additionally, the agency oversees homeless housing and services and administers refugee resettlement assistance.

+Most OTDA programs are state-supervised but locally administered, delivered through the local social services districts comprising New York City and the counties.
+The agency establishes regulations and policy for the districts, monitors their operations, and conducts the administrative fair hearings at which applicants and recipients may challenge local determinations.

 Administration

 The New York (state) Welfare Management System receives, maintains and processes information relating to persons who apply for benefits, or who are determined to be eligible for benefits under any program administered by the department.

 Administrative reviews ("Fair Hearings") of decisions by a local social services agency are handled by the OTDA Office of Administrative Hearings.
 A Rivera request, also known as an evidence packet request, is the document (labeled W-186A) used for requesting evidence relating to a NYC Human Resources Administration fair hearing pursuant to the stipulation and settlement in Rivera v.
 Bane.